bodik/rwm/README.md

 locking (WORM).
 When versioning is enabled on a bucket, any updates to objects are stored as new versions.
-Access permissions for manipulating objects and versions can be finely controlled through access policies, allowing delegation to access keys or users with precise granularity.
+Access permissions for manipulating objects and versions can be finely controlled through access policies, allowing delegation to users with precise granularity.

 RWM supports the standard restic backup process.
 For each backup performed, it records the final bucket state, including all objects and their latest version